silas-ph/classification-challenge/README.md

 ## Evaluate the models.

 Based on the accuracy score for the models using the `accuracy_score` method from `sklearn`.
 The accuracy score for the logistic regression model is 0.921 and the accuracy score for the random forest model is 0.948.
-The random forest model is more accurate at detecting spam.
+The Random Forest model is more accurate at detecting spam with a accuracy score of 0.948.

 ## Resources.
 Class work, ChatGPT, the Learning expert.